qiskit-community/qiskit-dynamics/docs/userguide/perturbative_solvers.rst

 2. Construct the model
 ----------------------

-First, construct the model described in the introduction.
-Here we use a higher dimension to observe a difference between the solvers.
+First, we construct the model described in the introduction.
+We use a higher dimension to observe a difference between the solvers.

 .. jupyter-execute::